rb-rl/MADDPG/README.md

 ## Installation

-In order to install the project provided in this repository on Windows 10, follow these steps:
+In order to install the project provided in this repository, follow these steps:

 - Install a 64-bit version of [Anaconda](https://anaconda.cloud/installers)
 - Open the Anaconda prompt and execute the following commands: